jluebeck/FaNDOM/README.md

 - `delta_mol`: Distance in bp between this molecule label in the alignment and the molecule label in the alignment for the previous tuple.
 - `mol_label_diff`: Number of molecule labels between this cigar tuple and previous cigar tuple - 1 (number of skipped molecule labels).
 - `delta_difference`: `delta_mol - delta_ref`.
+## `SV.txt` file format
+  FaNDOM reported detected structural variations in a specific format in 'SV.txt' file as follows:
+  Each structural variation contain to breakpoints that are connected to eahc other.
+  - `Chrom1`: Chromosome of breakpoint1
+  - `RefPos1`: Position of breakpoint1 on Reference genome.
+FaNDOM cluster all breakpoints in window of 30Kbp and assume midle of window as reference position.
+Hence, the actual break point can be in this interval: [RefPos1 - 15Kbp, RefPos1 + 15Kbp]
+  - `Direction1`: Direction of alignment that ending in breakpoint1.
+If it is '+', means that alignment is in forward direction and if it is '-' alignment is in reverse direction.
+  - `Chrom2`: Chromosome of breakpoint2
+  - `RefPos2`: Position of breakpoint2 on Reference genome.
+FaNDOM cluster all breakpoints in window of 30Kbp and assume midle of window as reference position.
+Hence, the actual break point can be in this interval: [RefPos2 - 15Kbp, RefPos2 + 15Kbp]
+  - `Direction2`: Direction of alignment that ending in breakpoint2.
+If it is '+', means that alignment is in forward direction and if it is '-' alignment is in reverse direction.
+  - `Type`: Type of the structural variation.
+If it is 'Unknown', it can be inter/intra chromosomal translocation or any other type of breakpoints that Fandom is not able to classify.
+- `Ids`: IDs of contigs/molecules that support this SV.
+- `NumSupports`: Number of contigs/molecules that support this SV.
+- `GeneInterupt`: List of genes that are interupted by breakpoint1 and 2 of SV.
+- `GeneFusion`: Equal to True if both breakpoint1 and 2 interupt genes and direction of alignments are matched to genes direction.
+Otherwise, it is False.